angadhn/MySite/_notes/Space Data Center Analysis.md

 companion music:
 subtitle:
 ---
-TL; DR: Three points:
-- Even with their assumed power density, there is no chance of a single launch 40 MW data center let alone 5 GW.
+# Abstract
+- Starcloud have claimed that a single 100-ton Starship launch could create a 40 MW space data centre for $8.2 M. My analysis shows that, even with their assumed power density of 312 W/m², there is no chance this could be achieved in a single launch.
+The math shows that this needs five 100-ton Starship launches, at least.
+This is only to get the solar panels int orbit—I haven't even looked at sizing the radiator, MMOD and radiation shielding, or in-space assembly fuel requirements yet!
-- The launch cost of $30/kg is insane; that alone makes the comparative economic analysis nuts.
+- Further, their (erroneously calculated) envisioned launch cost of $30/kg makes their comparative economic analysis to terrestrial data centers unmoored from reality; even if launch comes down to $500/kg, five launches would result in an overall cost of $253.2M, not the purported $8.2M.
-- That is not to say that space data centers have no value—the answer for space commercialisation will not be found through economic analysis.
+- This is not to say that space data centers have no value—the answer for space commercialisation will not be found through their economic analysis.

 == This will be removed once I migrate my analysis from code into write-up so treat everything below as inaccurate in math but principled in reasoning. ==
+# Introduction
 On Earth, data centers run off the existing electricity grid that, crudely put, run off fossil fuels or terrestrial solar.
 So, people like Sam Altman and Eric Schmidt have  recently talked up data centres in space for, as I see it, three main reasons:
 1. They need a lot of energy to run, which is plentiful and "free" in space: 24/7 solar power unhindered by day/night cycles, weather, and atmospheric losses (attenuation).
 2. A lot of waste heat is generated running data centers terrestrially, which drives climate change—so why not put these in space so the waste heat doesn't contribute to Earth's thermal budget.
 This seems like a compelling environmental argument as ==data centers already consume about 1% of global electricity==, and it's safe to assume that this will only grow.